siemens-nl-fa/Industrial-Edge-Awesome/Instructions/get-started/readme.md

-# Getting Started with Industrial Edge
+# Getting Started with Industrial Edge - Setup the Environment

 ###### Components: